The Ultimate Coron Travel Guide

 Coron VS El Nido

-If you want to learn more on why we don’t suggest El Nido – click here.
+If you want to learn more about why we don’t suggest El Nido – click here.
 If you do want to visit El Nido, we suggest staying in Nacpan – read our Blog Post on Nacpan here.
 An alternative location that offers absolutely incredible island hopping for a much cheaper price with fewer crowds is Port Barton, we absolutely loved it here – read all about it here.

-What to do in Coron?
+What to Do in Coron?

 Private Coron Island Boat Tour

-Although you will base yourself in Coron Town, the boat trips to Coron island and its sites are a must see.
+Although you will base yourself in Coron Town, the boat trips to Coron Island and its sites are a must-see.
 They are the main thing people visiting will be looking to book.

 That does mean boat trips are busy but luckily we found a great way to avoid the crowds and larger numbers on the usual tourist boats.